NVIDIA/cuda-quantum/docs/sphinx/using/advanced/nvqir_simulator.rst

       - Return the name of this CircuitSimulator, must be the same as the name used in :code:`nvq++ -qpu NAME ...`

 The strategy for extending this class is to create a new :code:`cpp` implementation file with the same name as your subtype class name.
-In this file, you will subclass the :code:`CircuitSimulator` and implement the methods in the above table.
+In this file, you will subclass the :code:`CircuitSimulatorBase<FloatType>` and implement the methods in the above table.
 Finally, the subclass must be registered with the NVQIR library so that it can be picked up and used when a user specifies :code:`nvq++ -qpu mySimulator ...` from the command line (or :code:`cudaq.set_qpu('mySimulator')` in Python.)
 Type registration can be performed with a provided NVQIR macro